KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 The *Export layout* is where the bridge between **sIBL_GUI** and the 3d packages is created.

-This layout is built around 4 components:
+This layout is built around 4 Components:

 -  `Templates Outliner`_ (core.templatesOutliner)
--  `Database Browser`_ (core.databaseBrowser)
+-  `Ibl Sets Outliner`_ (core.iblSetsOutliner)
 -  `Loader Script`_ (addons.loaderScript)
 -  `Loader Script Options`_ (addons.loaderScriptOptions)

-An additional but extremely powerful export related component is available by right clicking the main toolbar:
+An additional but extremely powerful export related Component is available by right clicking the main toolbar:

 -  `Rewiring Tool`_ (addons.rewiringTool)